vitor-correia10/project-m3-slingair/README.md

 ### Functionality

-- When a user navigates to `/seat-select` he/she is presented with an input to enter the flight number.
+- When a user navigates to `/seat-select` they are presented with an input to enter the flight number.
 - With the flight number, make a request to the server for the seating availability on that flight.
 - When a response with seating is received, display the seating input as well as the form requesting user's information.
 - User selects a seat, enters information and clicks 'Confirm'.